makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 * Psychological models of emotion can typically be subdivided into
   * discrete (or categorical) and
-    * centered around particular sets of emotional categories
+    * with particular sets of emotional categories
-    * Ekman (1992), for instance, identifies six Basic Emotions (Joy, Anger, Sadness, Fear, Disgust and Surprise)
+    * Ekman (1992) eg identifies six Basic Emotions (Joy, Anger, Sadness, Fear, Disgust and Surprise)
   * dimensional ones (Stevenson+ 2007; Calvo and Mac Kim, 2013)
-    * emotions to be composed of several influencing factors (mainly two or 3)
+    * emotions to be composed of several influencing factors (mainly 2 or 3)
       * often VAD (Bradley and Lang 1994)
         * Valence (a positive–negative scale),
         * Arousal (a calm–excited scale), and